What Does It Mean When the Command Prompt Repeats a Line Over and Over Again Java

 These are the main elements (in gild):

-• A condition to make up one's mind if the loop volition continue running or not based on its truth value (True or False ).
+keyword (followed by a space). - A condition to make up one's mind if the loop volition continue running or not based on its truth value (

-• The sequence of statements that will be repeated.
+) at the end of the first line. - The sequence of statements that will be repeated.
 This cake of code is called the "body" of the loop and information technology has to be indented.
 If a statement is non indented, it will not be considered part of the loop (please see the diagram below).

 💡 Tip: The Python style guide (PEP 8) recommends using four spaces per indentation level.
 Tabs should merely be used to remain consistent with code that is already indented with tabs.